barnabas243/CalenTrack/README.md

 ### Back-End

-- **Supabase with PowerSync**:
+- **Supabase **:
   Leverage the robust capabilities of Supabase for your backend needs, including data storage, authentication, and real-time updates.
-PowerSync enhances your app with offline capabilities, ensuring seamless functionality even when connectivity is limited.

-  Database password: `wRluOO8eIwMp5FG6`

-## Tasks

-- [ ] Task 1
-- [x] Task 2

 ## Getting Started